geochronology, geodynamics, Asian tectonics

 - Little Devil's Postpile Revisited: Intercalibration of Themochronometer Kinetics (active)

 - This project revisits a classic locality in thermochronology, Little Devil's Postpile in Yosemite National Park, where Calk and Naser conducted their seminal study showing how a younger basalt intrusion had systematically and predictably reset fission-track ages of apatite and sphene in the surrounding Sierra granite.
-This work will be a collaboration between me, Peter Reiners at Arizona, David Shuster at Berkeley Geochronology Center, and Rich Ketcham at Texas; Jen Schmidt here at Lehigh will also join the study as part of her Ph.D. dissertation.
+This work will be a collaboration between me, Peter Reiners at Arizona, David Shuster at Berkeley Geochronology Center, and Rich Ketcham at Texas; Lehigh Ph.D. candidate Jen Schmidt is also part of the project.
 This field site offers the opportunity to intercalibrate and assess some 10-15 thermochronometers based on the U-He, Ar-Ar, and fission-track systems.
 This project is funded by the Petrology and Geochemistry program at the National Science Foundation, and work began in 2011.

 - Helium Solubility and Diffusion Kinetics in Apatite and Zircon (wrapping up)